Tag: Douglas Chapman

 The below Parliamentary question was asked by Douglas Chapman on 2016-01-05.

-To ask the Secretary of State for Defence, what risk assessment his Department has made of the Autonomous Logistics Information System during testing for the F35B Lightning II fighter.
+To ask the Secretary of State for Defence, whether his Department has undertaken a programme of independent penetration testing of the Autonomous Logistics Information System on board the F35B Lightning II fighter.

 Mr Philip Dunne